KnowsCount/blog/_posts/2021-07-21-poor-is-the-gift-of-poets.md

 ---
-title: 🖋 Poor is the Gift of Poets
+title: 🖋 Poor are the Gift of Poets
 ---

 Poor are the gift of poets:<br />